 When it comes to paper clutter, knowing where to begin is usually the hardest part.
-Today I've made it simple for you by breaking things up into three categories: schoolwork and art, receipts, and important papers and documents.
-I'm going to share some great strategies to keep them organized, or better yet, how to get rid of the papers once and for all!
+Today, I've made it simple for you by breaking things up into three categories.
+I'm going to share some great strategies to keep them organized.
+Oh, and I'll also share how to get rid of the papers once and for all!

 While I have you…this post goes right along with the calendar challenge in my Back to Productivity challenge we are doing this month.
-It's not too late to jump on-board the challenge if you want to de-clutter and get organized with the rest of us!
+It's not too late to jump on-board the challenge.
+Cut down on your paper clutter and get organized with the rest of us!

 Now let's get down to business shall we?